Anxiety and Depression

 Mental health healing requires both individual work and community connection.
 Many BIPOC individuals experience intergenerational trauma, community-based stress and expectations that impact their mental health.
 We consider these cultural factors to help you navigate family dynamics, self-identity, and societal expectations.
 We honour your heritage while prioritizing your well-being.

 Research shows that evidence-based therapy can be highly effective in improving mental health.
-With the right support and tools, you can quickly forge positive changes in your life.
+With the proper support and tools, you can quickly forge positive changes in your life.
 We invite you to book a 20-minute no-charge consultation to discuss your concerns and explore how therapy can support you.

 ...